 Getting more creative with health care benefits can make it easier for employers to support their employees without having to invest a lot of money into those benefits.
 Providing Health Savings Accounts, for instance, can be cheaper than top-of-the-line insurance but may still leave employees with the flexibility in their medical spending that they prefer to have.

 And employers don’t need to foot the bill for the majority of insurance; instead, the health insurance benefits can be deducted directly from the employees’ paychecks.

 To find out more about the healthcare benefits that you can provide your employees, you can talk to an insurance agency.
 But you may need to dig a little deeper into your accounting to determine which is best for you.
-And, of course, all your healthcare benefits can be managed for you through a managed payroll service.
+And, of course, all your healthcare benefits can be managed for you through a managed payroll and benefits administration service.